1. Home

 Pharmacy programs offer differently structured curriculums to prepare you to become the best pharmacist.
 By the end of the program's core academic/didactic years, you should have a solid understanding of medication interactions, drug therapeutics, pharmacology, law, patient advocacy, compounding, laboratory techniques, medication management, etc.

 If you have had prior experience as a pharmacy tech, the transition to a pharmacy intern should be seamless.
-It should not be too difficult for those entering pharmacy school with no experience working in a pharmacy setting, as the PharmD programs do a great job in the first few months of prepping students.
+It should be easy for those entering pharmacy school with no experience working in a pharmacy setting, as the PharmD programs do a great job in the first few months of prepping students.
 An intern will have more responsibilities than a pharmacy technician and will be the pharmacist’s right-hand man/woman.

 Interns will learn to counsel patients, give immunizations, communicate with other healthcare professionals to optimize therapies, complete medication therapy management, take and transfer prescriptions, etc. As a pharmacy intern, you will complete most of the pharmacists' tasks under supervision.
 The real-world experience of working as an intern is as crucial to your development into a pharmacist as the knowledge you gain in the classroom.